-When a child is stuck on a problem, our teachers will provide clues so the child can self-discover the solution, rather than just simply giving out the answer.
-This is one of the strength of Tamaishiki M.R.C..
+When a child is stuck on a problem, clues will be provided in the video, so the child can self-discover the solution with them, rather than just simply giving out the answer.
+This is one of the strengths of Tamaishiki M.R.C.
 Through the nonchalantly given clues from our animation characters, the children will think and find the solution on their own.
 Being told the answer without having to think is the same as studying only to remember the formulas.
-This is why Tamaishiki also puts effort into how the clues are given to encourage children to think themselves and develop their creative minds and mathematical thinking.
+This is why Tamaishiki also puts effort into how the clues are given to encourage children to think by themselves and develop their creative minds and mathematical thinking.

 About Tamaishiki M.R.C.

 Can I watch the video on a device other than PC?

 Yes.
 You can watch the video materials on a PC or tablet devices like iPad and smartphones.
 You can access them from home.
 See the System Requirements

 By having animations, don't children feel like playing instead of studying?

 When they are young, it is important to first make them feel that learning is fun.
 While Tamaishiki learning materials are designed to make learning enjoyble, it is actually a high quality curriculum.
 Animations can also help students visualize "why does this formula work" before they formally learn the actual formulas.

 What should I teach at home as a parent?
 Is there anything parents should do?

 The best thing to do is to wait.
 Wait for your child to express him/herself, rather than trying to teach it to him/herself.
 Another thing is to talk to him/her with the words and units that your child doesn't know on a daily basis, according to the situation.
 It helps to build his/her vocabulary and grammar.